 - Additional PII encryption: Previously unencrypted PII (personally identifiable information) database fields are now internally encrypted.

 Changes for QuickBooks Add-ons: If you have an add-on that works with QuickBooks in “unattended” mode (that is, it accesses QuickBooks in the background), there may be an additional preference setting that you will need to change in order for your app to continue accessing QuickBooks.

-There are even more features included with Pro and Enterprise versions of 2018, which for the sake of time, you can take a look at the full version breakdown on the QuickBooks page.
+There are even more features included with “Pro” and “Enterprise” versions of 2018.
+You can take a look at the full version breakdown here.

 Subscribe to the Trusted Tech Team Blog